Hermann Nicolai: Education and career

 At Karlsruhe Institute of Technology, Hermann Nicolai, beginning in 1971, studied physics and mathematics with a Diplom in 1975 with a doctorate in 1978 under the supervision of Julius Wess.
 At Heidelberg University, Nicolai was from 1978 to 1979 an assistant in theoretical physics.
-From 1979 to 1986 he worked at CERN in Geneva as a staff member in the theory department.
+From 1979 to 1986, he worked at CERN in Geneva as a staff member in the theory department.
 In 1983 he received his habilitation at Heidelberg University.
-He was from 1986 to 1988 a professor (with civil service grade C3) of theoretical physics at Karlsruhe Institute of Technology and from 1988 to 1997 a professor (with civil service grade C4) of theoretical physics at the University of Hamburg.
+He was a professor (with civil service grade C3) of theoretical physics at Karlsruhe Institute of Technology from 1986 to 1988 and from 1988 to 1997 a professor (with civil service grade C4) of theoretical physics at the University of Hamburg.
 At the Max Planck Institute for Gravitational Physics, Nicolai was head of the department "Quantum Gravity and Unified Field Theories" and a director from 1997 to 2020, when he retired as director emeritus.

-He was from 1993 to 1995 a member of the editorial board of Communications in Mathematical Physics.
-He was from 1998 to 2003 the editor-in-chief of the IOP Publishing journal Classical and Quantum Gravity and is since 2006 th editor-in-chief of the journal General Relativity and Gravitation.
+He was a member of the editorial board of Communications in Mathematical Physics from 1993 to 1995.
+Then, from 1998 to 2003 the editor-in-chief of the journal Classical and Quantum Gravity, and from 2006 to 2011 the editor-in-chief of the journal General Relativity and Gravitation.

-Nicolai received in 1991 the Otto-Klung-Award (now called the Klung Wilhelmy Science Award), in 2010 the Albert Einstein Medal, and in 2013 the Gay-Lussac-Humboldt Prize.
+In 1991, Nicolai received the Otto-Klung-Award (now called the Klung Wilhelmy Science Award), in 2010 the Albert Einstein Medal, and in 2013 the Gay-Lussac-Humboldt Prize.
 He was appointed an honorary professor at the Humboldt University of Berlin and in 2005 at the University of Hannover.

 Research

-In the mid 1980s, Nicolai and Bernard de Wit developed the "N = 8 supergravity theory", which arises from the dimensional reduction of the maximally supersymmetrical d = 11 supergravity to four space-time dimensions (d = 4) and for which, from many plausible viewpoints, a maximal supersymmetry has a supergravity theory with a graviton and no particle with a spin greater than 2.
+In the mid 1980s, Nicolai and Bernard de Wit developed the "N = 8 supergravity theory", which arises from the dimensional reduction of the maximally supersymmetrical eleven-dimensional supergravity to four space-time dimensions (d = 4) and for which, from many plausible viewpoints, a maximal supersymmetry has a supergravity theory with a graviton and no particle with a spin greater than 2.